-You will initially receive an assessment phase rate of NSESA paid fortnightly and you will be asked to undergo a work capability assessment which involves completing a form and undergoing a medical assessment.
-After 13 weeks of the assessment phase rate provided your work capability assessments are concluded, you should receive a decision from the DWP about your ability to work.
-You should contact us for advice at this point as you may need to challenge any unfavourable decision and we can also check that the decision that has been made is appropriate.
+You will initially receive an assessment phase rate of ESA paid fortnightly and you will be asked to undergo a work capability assessment which involves completing a form and undergoing a medical assessment.
+After 13 weeks of the assessment phase rate, provided your work capability assessments are concluded, you should receive a decision from the DWP about your ability to work.
+You should contact us for advice at this point as you may need to challenge any unfavourable decision and we can check that the decision is appropriate.

-Depending on any other income or capital that you may have, then your NSESA can be topped up with Universal Credit.
+Depending on any other income or capital that you may have, then your ESA can be topped up with Universal Credit.

 Please contact us for advice before making any claim so we can advise you appropriately.